Pet Shop Boys: Very and Disco 2 (1993–1995)

-In 1994, Pet Shop Boys offered to remix fellow Parlophone act Blur's single "Girls & Boys"; it was a club hit throughout Europe and started a sporadic trend for Pet Shop Boys to remix other artists' music.
-Also in 1994, Pet Shop Boys released the 1994 Comic Relief single, "Absolutely Fabulous".
-The song started when Tennant and Lowe were playing around with samples from the BBC sitcom Absolutely Fabulous in the studio.
-They wanted to release a single, so approached lead actors Jennifer Saunders and Joanna Lumley and suggested releasing it as a charity single.
-The single was released under the artist name of 'Absolutely Fabulous' too.
-Tennant and Lowe do not consider it as a Pet Shop Boys single release and it was not included on their next best-of album.
-The video to the single featured clips from the sitcom, along with newly recorded footage of Tennant and Lowe with the characters of Edina (Saunders) and Patsy (Lumley).
+In 1994, Pet Shop Boys offered to remix fellow Parlophone act Blur's single "Girls & Boys".
+It was a club hit throughout Europe and started a sporadic trend for Pet Shop Boys to remix other artists' music.
+Also in 1994, Pet Shop Boys released the Comic Relief single, "Absolutely Fabulous".
+The idea started when Tennant and Lowe were playing around with samples from the BBC sitcom Absolutely Fabulous in the studio.
+They approached lead actors Jennifer Saunders and Joanna Lumley and suggested it as a charity single.
+It was released under the artist name 'Absolutely Fabulous'; Tennant and Lowe do not consider it as a Pet Shop Boys single release and it was not included on their next best-of album.
+The video featured clips from the sitcom, along with newly recorded footage of Tennant and Lowe with the characters of Edina (Saunders) and Patsy (Lumley).

 On 12 September 1994, Pet Shop Boys released the follow-up to their 1986 remix album Disco, in the form of Disco 2.
 The album featured club remixes of the singles released from Very and Behaviour, in a continuous megamix by Danny Rampling.
-Then, in October, Pet Shop Boys began their Discovery tour, which would see them visit areas that they had never performed in before: Singapore, Australia, Puerto Rico, Mexico, Colombia, Chile, Argentina and Brazil.
+Then, in October, Pet Shop Boys began their Discovery tour, visiting areas that they had never performed in before: Singapore, Australia, Puerto Rico, Mexico, Colombia, Chile, Argentina and Brazil.
 The following year, a new version of "Paninaro", the 1986 B-side to "Suburbia", was released to promote the B-sides collection Alternative.
 The single, called "Paninaro '95", is based on the live version from the Discovery tour.